Violence Prevention & Reduction (VPR)

 Preventing and reducing violence against ambulance staff

-NHS England has commissioned AACE to deliver a new Violence Prevention and Reduction Hub specifically designed for NHS ambulance services.
+NHS England commissioned AACE to deliver a Violence Prevention and Reduction Hub specifically designed for NHS ambulance services.

-The AACE Violence Prevention and Reduction Hub is initially funded for two years until February 2024 and has already commenced a series of workstreams to support the ambulance sector’s efforts to improve staff safety against a backdrop of a worrying increase in all types of violence, assault and aggression being experienced by NHS ambulance staff.
+The AACE Violence Prevention and Reduction Hub developed a series of workstreams to support the ambulance sector’s efforts to improve staff safety against a backdrop of a worrying increase in all types of violence, assault and aggression being experienced by NHS ambulance staff.

 These assaults include kicking, slapping, head-butting and verbal abuse, and range from common assault to serious attacks involving knives, guns and other weapons.